BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_3_Adding_SSH_Hidden_Services.md

 # Chapter 12.3: Adding SSH Hidden Services

-In this chapter we will show you how to add a ssh hidden service to login remotelly using tor.
+In this chapter we will show you how to add a ssh hidden service to login remotelly using Tor.

 ## Create SSH Hidden Services

-To create new service you need to add some lines in your torrcfile.
+To create new service you need to add some lines in your torrc file.

 This should be under /etc/tor/torrc